bhushanpotdar19/shivray-group-project-1-icp-7/README.md

 ## How to Contribute
 1.list Fork this repository to your GitHub account.
 2.list Implement your changes, add new content, or fix any existing issues.
-3.list gupen a new pull request in this repository.
+3.Open a new pull request in this repository.